 Govender (2014) conducted a study on commuters' perceptions of bus and mini bus taxi service quality using SERVQUAL instrument.
 The results showed an overall perceived quality of public bus transport services exceeded that of minibus taxis, despite the minibus taxis being the dominant mode of public transport.
-All the RECSA (Reliability, Extent of the service, Comfort, Safety and Affordability) dimensions of transport service quality influenced the respondents' perception of public bus service quality, whereas only three, namely reliability, affordability and extent of the service, influenced their perception of the minibus taxis service quality.
+All the RECSA (Reliability, Extent of the service, Comfort, Safety and Affordability) dimensions of transport service quality influenced the respondents' perception of public bus service, influenced their perception of the minibus taxis service quality.
 To improve public road transport service quality, service providers should among others, implement scheduling systems to improve the punctuality of the service, invest in communication systems, introduce a comfort rating system, improve the arrival times at destinations and reduce journey length.